 It gives me energy to keep going.
 Stanton focuses on what our brains need.
 It will take a little time to figure of what you need to eat to balance things out, but when you do ....

-Let me know if you add this to your chronic daily headache treatment plan and tell us your results in Facebook below.
+Drop me an email to let me know if you add this to your chronic daily headache treatment plan.
+I'd love to hear your results.

 Poor digestion can cause chronic daily headaches.